ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

 ## Webmaster / Site builder :
 ### Requesting access to poetry:
-:pray: Before you can start using poetry, you should make a formal request to the Comm Europa Management team.
+:pray: Before you can start using poetry on playground or production, you should make a formal request to the Comm Europa Management team.

  [TO BE COMPLETED - WAITING PO FEEDBACK]
   Please send a mail to / fill the document located at http://